 If you don’t treat an abscessed tooth, the infection will not go away on its own.
 Eventually, it can spread to other areas of the face and in rare circumstances, even your brain.
 It’s not uncommon to hear about people being hospitalized because of an untreated dental abscess.

 The other risk is losing your tooth altogether.
 At a certain point, teeth become non-restorable.
 If it deteriorates too much, there will not be enough tooth structure left to repair.
-Eventually, you run out of a root canal option and extraction is your only choice.
+Eventually, you run out of root canal options and a tooth extraction is your only choice.

 Untreated abscessed or dying teeth can cause severe tooth pain when you least expect it.
 And if you’ve ever had a toothache, you know how miserable they feel.
 Typically, they pop up at the most inopportune times (like on vacation or right after the dentist’s office closes for the weekend.)
 Waiting to address the issue will only increase the cost of treatment in the future.

 The standard of care is to repair dying or abscessed teeth with root canals.
 Endodontic therapy has come a long way, making it both gentle and cost-effective for today’s modern dental patients.

 The absolute cheapest way to get a root canal is to go to a dental school for your endodontic treatment.
 Most likely you’ll have to wait a while before getting in for an exam, then even longer to schedule the root canal.
 But root canal cost at a university dental school will probably be less than half of what it would in a traditional dental office.
 You might even be able to see one of the post-graduate endodontic students, who are specializing in root canal therapy!
 A dental school probably won’t take dental insurance or offer payment plans, but their low-cost fees make dental care accessible for almost everyone.
 If you do not live close to a dental school, check your local resources for community dental clinics that offer root canal services.